 - If not accepted, then we will commence the Court process or seek a settlement

-We do not charge for your first consultation.
+Firstly we will discuss the merits of your case.
 If you proceed then, the Injury Board fee is €45.00.
 You will have to submit a medical report from your treating doctor/specialist which is usually around €300.

 Personal Injuries Assessment board (PIAB) is Ireland’s independent state body which assesses personal injury compensation.

-If you have suffered an injury and think you are entitled to compensation, you can submit a claim to PIAB.
+If you have suffered an injury and think you have a valid case you can submit a claim to PIAB.

 PIAB assesses compensation in respect of personal injuries suffered by people in motor accidents, work place accidents and public liability accidents.